SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 ## Overview

-The Administration application enables account administrators to manage their users, roles, tenants, applications, and business rules as well as configure a number of settings for their account.
+The Administration application enables account administrators to manage their users, roles, tenants, applications and business rules as well as to configure a number of settings for their account.

 The following sections will walk you through all functionalities of the Administration application in detail.
 For your convenience find an overview on the content of this document below.